ElvisWang2010/WROFE-2025/README.md

 </br>

 ## Steering
 Our prototype used a commercial chassis.
-However, we quickly identified that the steering system was inefficient and turned asymmetrically.
-To overcome this, we engineered a completely new steering system from the ground up, 3D-printing all components to achieve the symmetric and precise control we needed.
-We created two different steering designs, the first features a mounting frame that secures the system to the chassis, a servo linkage arm that connects directly to the servo motor, and steering knuckles.
-However, the second design showed more promise.
-After testing, its performance outclassed the first design, consisting of an antisway arm, steering knuckles, and control arm, providing a more consistent turn, easier assembly, and increased durability.
+We quickly found that the steering system was inefficient and turned unevenly.
+To fix this, we built a completely new steering system from scratch, 3D-printing all the components for the precise and balanced control we needed.
+We developed two different steering designs.
+The first design includes a mounting frame that attaches the system to the chassis, a servo linkage arm that connects directly to the servo motor, and steering knuckles.
+However, the second design showed more potential.
+After testing, it performed better than the first design.
+This design features an antisway arm, steering knuckles, and a control arm, offering a more consistent turn, easier assembly, and greater durability.
 </br>